AnyBody/tutorials/Motion_Capture_Movement/lesson2.md

 ERROR(OBJ.MCH.KIN2): pendulum.any(64): MyStudy.InitialConditions: Model is kinematically over-constrained
 ```

-It is time to think of the concept of degrees-of-freedom, DoF, which is
+It is time to think of the concept of degrees-of-freedom, DoF.
+A hinged
-described in **The Mechanical tutorial**.
-A hinged pendulum, like a forearm
-hinged at the elbow, will have just one DoF.
-But the marker trajectory has three
+pendulum, like a forearm hinged at the elbow, will have just one DoF.
+But the
-coordinates and therefore wants to drive `P1` of the pendulum in $x$, $y$ and
+marker trajectory has three coordinates and therefore wants to drive `P1` of the
-$z$, i.e. two DoFs more than we have available.
+pendulum in $x$, $y$ and $z$, i.e. two DoFs more than we have available.

 There are two possible solutions to this problem.
 Either we pick only one of the
 directions given by the marker and let the revolute joint decide the rest, or we